developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/guide/configreference/index.md

 	<TrackConnection value="0"/>

 ### HostURL
-Used to specify the URL to which your application will connect.
+Used to specify the URL to which an application will connect.
 Supports IP addresses, host names and specific ports (when appended to URL with a colon.
 If no port is specified, default=80).

 **Possible Values**: